Approximating Minimum Cost Connectivity Orientation and Augmentation: Introduction

-In the above situation, costs were defined on undirected edges, and our aim was to identify a minimum cost augmentation having a certain orientation.
+So far we considered symmetric orientation costs and our aim was to identify a minimum cost augmentation having a certain orientation.
 In a more general setting, one might differentiate between the cost of the two possible orientations in this setting.
 For the original orientation problem without augmentation, finding a minimum cost $(k,\ell)$-edge-connected orientation reduces to submodular flows \cite{frank96}.
 The problem becomes substantially more difficult when combined with augmentation, even when the starting graph is empty, and the connectivity requirement is $k$-edge-connectivity.
-This problem was studied by Khanna, Naor and Shepherd \cite{Khanna05}; posed in the following equivalent way: find a minimum cost $k$-edge-connected subgraph of a directed graph with the additional restriction that for any pair of nodes $u$ and $v$, at most one of the arcs $(u,v)$ and $(v,u)$ can be used.
+This problem was studied by Khanna, Naor, and Shepherd \cite{Khanna05}, posed in the following equivalent way: find a minimum cost $k$-edge-connected subgraph of a directed graph with the additional restriction that for any pair of nodes $u$ and $v$, at most one of the arcs $(u,v)$ and $(v,u)$ can be used.
 They gave a 4-approximation for $k=1$; there is no constant factor approximation known for any larger value of $k$.
-In Section~\ref{sec:mixed}, we study this problem, and exhibit an example showing that the integrality gap of the natural LP relaxation is at least $\Omega(|V|)$ even for $k=2$. \ifabstract All proofs not included in this extended abstract are deferred to the Appendix. \fi
+In Section~\ref{sec:mixed}, we study this problem, and exhibit an example showing that the integrality gap of the natural LP relaxation is at least $\Omega(|V|)$ even for $k=2$.

+Combined orientation and augmentation settings were also studied by Cygan, Kortsarz and Nutov \cite{cygan12}, who gave a $4$-approximation algorithm for finding a minimum cost subgraph that admits a Steiner Forest Orientation, that is, an orientation containing a directed path between a collection of ordered node pairs.